chialab/rna/docs/Migrate-CRA.md

 ## Prepare the source code

 The RNA dev server works serving a source directory that contains one (or more) HTML entrypoints.
-Since CRA static files are stored under the `public` folder, we need to copy its contents to the `src` directory:
+CRA static files are stored under the `public` folder, so we need to move them to the `src` directory:

 ```sh
 $ mv public/index.html    src/index.html